sanaz-shahraeini/TelegramBot_Python/README.md

 This repository contains a Telegram bot built using Python and the `pyTelegramBotAPI` library.
 The bot includes features such as checking if a user is new, managing SQLite databases for user data, and ensuring users are members of specific channels before allowing them to interact with the bot.

-## ✨ Features
+## ✨ Features ( a steo by step guid )

-- 📝 User registration check
+- ⌨️ Inline and reply keyboard buttons
 - 🗄️ SQLite database integration
-- ⌨️ Inline and reply keyboard buttons
+- 📝 User registration check
 - ✅ Channel membership verification

 ## 🛠️ Getting Started